input-output-hk/cardano-sl/wallet-new/bench/README.md

 ## Benchmarking Tool Structure

-1. Module `Bench.Pos.Wallet.Run` contains a function we use to send request and measure it as a complete IO-action.
+1. Module `Bench.Cardano.Wallet.Run` contains a function we use to send request and measure it as a complete IO-action.
-2. Module `Bench.Pos.Wallet.Random` contains functions we use to pick (pseudo)random values from the config (see below).
+2. Module `Bench.Cardano.Wallet.Random` contains functions we use to pick (pseudo)random values from the config (see below).
-3. Modules `Bench.Pos.Wallet.Config` contain functions we use to work with command-line arguments and two configuration files.
+3. Modules `Bench.Cardano.Wallet.Config` contain functions we use to work with command-line arguments and two configuration files.
-4. Module `Client.Pos.Wallet.Web.Run` contains a function we use for actual sending of request (via `servant-client`).
+4. Module `Client.Cardano.Wallet.Web.Run` contains a function we use for actual sending of request (via `servant-client`).
-5. Module `Client.Pos.Wallet.Web.Api` contains Servant-based API which includes all endpoints we can benchmark.
+5. Module `Client.Cardano.Wallet.Web.Api` contains Servant-based API which includes all endpoints we can benchmark.
-6. Modules `Client.Pos.Wallet.Web.Endpoint` contain functions we use to run benchmarking for particular endpoints.
+6. Modules `Client.Cardano.Wallet.Web.Endpoint` contain functions we use to run benchmarking for particular endpoints.

 ## Configuration Files